lingmulongtai/KUAS-Photography-Club/guidelines/club_guidelines_en.md

-# KUAS Photography Club Guidelines (English Version)
+# KUAS Photography Club Guidelines (English)
-Last Updated: 2025-10-29
+Last Updated: October 29, 2025

-These guidelines are established to ensure that KUAS Photography Club (Kyoto University of Advanced Science Photography Club) activities are safe, enjoyable, and open to everyone.
+These guidelines are designed to ensure that all activities of the KUAS Photography Club are safe, enjoyable, and welcoming to everyone.

-- Scope of Application: All activities organized, co-organized, or approved by the club (including meetings, photo trips, and online operations)
+- **Scope:** These rules apply to all club-organized, co-organized, or approved activities, including meetings, photo trips, and online communications.
-- Contact Information:
+- **Contact:**
   - Instagram: @kuas_photographyclub
   - Teams/Email: 2025m011@kuas.ac.jp
-- Regular Meetings: Every Monday, 16:20 / 18:00 (Uzumasa Campus Room S311)
+- **Meetings:** Mondays at 16:20 and 18:00 in Room S311, Uzumasa Campus.

 ---

-## 1. Activity Policy
-- We prioritize having fun while maintaining consideration for others, communities, and the natural environment.
-- Beginners are always welcome.
-Smartphone photography is also welcome!
-- We respect diversity and value the attitude of understanding differences in language and culture.
-- We aim for club status upgrade next year through continuous activities and transparent operations.

-## 2. Participation Rules
-- Registration: For photo trips, we ask members to confirm their attendance in advance (via form or chat).
-- Time Management: If you're running late for the meeting time, please notify us beforehand.
-- Multiple unexcused absences may result in adjustments to future participation.
-- Prohibited: Drinking alcohol, illegal activities, dangerous behavior (on or off campus), and drug use.
-- For Underage Participants: All university regulations and applicable laws will be followed.

-## 3. Attendance & Cancellation Policy
-- Cancellation Deadline: In principle, by 21:00 the day before.
-In case of emergencies (e.g., illness), please contact us as soon as possible.
-- Pre-paid Expenses: If transportation, admission, or similar costs have been paid in advance, cancellations after the deadline may require you to cover these costs.
-- Same-Day Joining: Not permitted in principle (for safety management).
-In exceptional cases, follow the management team's instructions.

-## 4. Safety Guidelines
-- Travel Safety:
-  - Public transportation is recommended.
-When using bicycles or cars, legal compliance and insurance are recommended.
-  - Meeting/departure locations and times will be shared in advance.
-Buddy system (groups of 2 or more) is standard.
-- Night & Bad Weather:
-  - Solo activities at night are prohibited.
-Wear high-visibility clothing and carry lights.
-  - Activities will be canceled or postponed during severe weather or weather warnings.
-Members should prepare for heat stroke and hypothermia prevention.
-- Local Etiquette & Hazard Avoidance:
-  - Strictly observe no-entry and no-photography zones.
-Follow facility regulations regarding tripod and flash use.
-  - We do not photograph near rivers, railroad tracks, roadways, cliffs, or other dangerous terrain.
-- Emergency Contact:
-  - Police: 110 / Emergency: 119.
-The management team will share emergency contact numbers (mobile) on the day.
-  - If an accident or problem occurs, report it to the nearest management team member immediately.
-- Insurance:
-  - Insurance for students is recommended.
-Procedures will be followed according to university regulations as needed.
-- Drones:
-  - Permits and legal compliance are required.
-Generally prohibited.
-Only permitted with management approval and completion of all necessary procedures.
+## 1. Our Mission
+- To prioritize fun while respecting others, the community, and the environment.
+- To welcome beginners and smartphone photographers.
+- To foster a diverse and inclusive atmosphere where we respect and learn from our linguistic and cultural differences.
+- To maintain consistent activity and transparent operations with the goal of becoming an official university club next year.

+## 2. Rules for Participation
+- **Registration:** Please confirm your attendance for photo trips in advance via a form or chat.
+- **Punctuality:** If you are going to be late, please notify us beforehand.
+- **Attendance:** Repeated unexcused absences may affect your eligibility for future events.
+- **Conduct:** Alcohol consumption, illegal activities, and dangerous behavior are strictly prohibited.
+Drug use is forbidden.
+- **Minors:** University regulations and local laws will be strictly followed for all underage participants.

+## 3. Cancellations
+- **Deadline:** Please cancel by 21:00 the day before an event.
+For emergencies, such as illness, contact us as soon as possible.
+- **Pre-paid Costs:** If you cancel after a deadline for an event with pre-paid expenses (e.g., tickets, transportation), you may be asked to cover the cost.
+- **Late Arrivals:** For safety reasons, joining an event after it has started is generally not permitted.
+In exceptional cases, please follow the organizers' instructions.

+## 4. Safety
+- **Travel:**
+  - We recommend using public transportation.
+If you use a bicycle or car, please obey all traffic laws and consider getting insurance.
+  - We will share meeting and dismissal times and locations in advance.
+We use a buddy system (groups of two or more) for safety.
+- **Night & Bad Weather:**
+  - Do not go out alone at night.
+Wear bright clothing and carry a light.
+  - Events will be canceled or postponed in the case of severe weather.
+Please come prepared for both hot and cold conditions.
+- **Etiquette & Hazard Avoidance:**
+  - Respect all "No Entry" and "No Photography" signs.
+Follow facility rules for tripods and flashes.
+  - Do not take photos in dangerous areas, such as near rivers, railroad tracks, roads, or cliffs.
+- **Emergencies:**
+  - **Police: 110 / Fire & Ambulance: 119.** Organizers will share their mobile numbers for emergency contact.
+  - Report any accidents or issues to the nearest organizer immediately.
+- **Insurance:**
+  - We recommend that students have their own insurance.
+We will follow university procedures for any necessary insurance claims.
+- **Drones:**
+  - Drones are generally prohibited, as they require special permits and adherence to strict regulations.
+They may only be used with prior approval from the organizers and after all legal requirements have been met.

 ## 5. Photography Etiquette
-- Public Spaces & Facilities:
-  - Check in advance whether photography is allowed, whether tripods are allowed, and the classification of commercial/non-commercial use.
-Follow instructions from facility staff.
-  - Avoid actions that would interfere with prayer, worship, or religious practices.
-- Portrait Photography:
-  - For photos clearly identifying individuals, obtain prior consent (verbal is acceptable, but written/chat records are preferable).
-  - Parental consent is required for photographing minors.
-Refrain from photographing in sensitive situations.
-- Privacy & Consideration:
-  - Before publishing, mask or hide personal information such as vehicle license plates, addresses, student ID numbers, and medical information.
-- SNS Posts:
-  - Be careful with location information (detailed locations of homes and schools are not recommended).
-Do not post photos that violate facility or event photography guidelines.
-- Commercial Use:
-  - Commercial use of images obtained through club activities is generally prohibited.
-Exceptions require management approval and completion of rights processing.

-## 6. Copyright, Portrait Rights & Photo Usage
-- Copyright:
-  - Rights belong to the photographer.
-For secondary use in club promotions, we obtain photographer consent in advance and provide photo credit.
-- Portrait Rights & Privacy Rights:
-  - We respect the rights of those photographed.
-If complaints arise, we promptly remove publications and work to prevent recurrence.
-- Data Sharing:
-  - When requesting photos for official SNS or exhibition use, the request will specify the intended use, duration, and editing policy.
-  - When using shared storage, access levels, storage duration, and deletion policies will be clearly indicated.
-- Photo Credit Example:
-  - © Photographer Name / KUAS Photography Club (Year)

-## 7. Selection & Publication of Works
-- Official Publication (SNS, exhibitions, flyers, etc.) is managed by the operations team (verified for technical quality, safety, and rights).
-- Editing and modifications are conducted with respect for the photographer's intentions and based on prior agreement.
-- Not Allowed: Photography in restricted areas, identifying people without consent, expressions promoting discrimination or harassment, or content promoting dangerous behavior.

-## 8. Accounting & Cost Sharing
-- Basic Principle:
-  - Transportation, admission fees, meals, etc., are self-funded (some events may include partial support).
-- Pre-payment Settlement:
-  - Cost estimates will be shared before application.
-Cancellation policies and refund information will be clearly stated.
-- Donations & Sponsorships:
-  - The management team reviews proposals for acceptance and will report to members transparently regarding display policies.
-- Equipment Purchase:
-  - Shared equipment purchases will be proposed by the management team and decided through meetings.

-## 9. Meeting Operations
-- Regular Meetings: Every Monday, 16:20 / 18:00 (Room S311).
-Agendas are shared in advance.
-- Meeting Minutes: Key points, decisions, responsible parties, and deadlines are recorded and shared with members.
-- Decision Making:
-  - Important matters are decided by consensus among attending management members.
-If consensus is difficult, majority vote applies (more than 50% required for passage).
-- Role Examples:
-  - President/Vice President, Accountant, Equipment Manager, Public Relations, Event Coordinator, Safety Manager, etc.

-## 10. Communication & Emergency Contact System
-- Normal Communication: Instagram, Teams/Email (important announcements via Teams/Email).
-- On-Site Communication: Designated group chat used for meetings and emergencies.
-- If Unreachable:
-  - If someone hasn't arrived by the designated wait time, priority is given to safety; on-site activities will be stopped or changed accordingly.

-## 11. Harassment Prevention & Code of Conduct
-- Discrimination, harassment, threats, inappropriate contact, voyeurism, and persistent approaches are prohibited.
-- If problems occur, contact the management team.
-If necessary, we will connect you with university counseling services or relevant agencies.
-- Retaliation Prohibition: Any action that disadvantages a member who has reported or consulted on a matter is strictly prohibited.

-## 12. Personal Information Handling
-- The purpose of collection, retention period, and scope of sharing are clearly defined, and use outside this purpose is prohibited.
-- Account information and contact lists are managed by authorized personnel only.
-In case of any data breach, we will report and respond promptly.

-## 13. Guideline Amendments
-- Amendments are proposed by the management team and decided after gathering opinions in meetings.
-- Important changes will be announced through the README and communication channels with the effective date clearly marked.
+- **Public Spaces:**
+  - Always check whether photography, tripods, and commercial use are permitted.
+Follow the instructions of staff.
+  - Do not interfere with religious services or ceremonies.
+- **Photographing People:**
+  - Obtain consent before taking photos that clearly identify an individual.
+Verbal consent is acceptable, but written permission (or a chat record) is preferred.
+  - You must have parental consent to photograph minors.
+Be mindful of sensitive situations and refrain from taking photos when appropriate.
+- **Privacy:**
+  - Mask or blur personal information, such as license plates, addresses, student IDs, or medical information, before publishing photos.
+- **Social Media:**
+  - Be cautious with location data.
+We recommend not sharing the specific locations of your home or school.
+  - Do not post photos that violate the guidelines of a facility or event.
+- **Commercial Use:**
+  - Photos taken during club activities may not be used for commercial purposes without approval from the organizers and after securing all necessary rights.

+## 6. Copyright & Portrait Rights
+- **Copyright:**
+  - The copyright of a photo belongs to the photographer.
+If the club wishes to use a photo for promotional purposes, we will obtain the photographer's permission and provide credit.
+- **Portrait & Privacy Rights:**
+  - We respect the rights of our subjects.
+If we receive a complaint, we will promptly remove the photo and take steps to prevent a recurrence.
+- **Data Sharing:**
+  - When we request photos for official use (e.g., social media, exhibitions), we will clearly state the purpose, duration of use, and editing policy.
+  - We will define access controls, retention periods, and deletion policies for any shared storage.
+- **Credit Example:**
+  - © Photographer's Name / KUAS Photography Club (Year)

+## 7. Photo Selection & Publication
+- **Official Use:** The organizing team will select photos for official use (e.g., social media, flyers) based on technical quality, safety, and rights clearance.
+- **Editing:** We will respect the photographer's artistic vision and obtain their consent before making any edits.
+- **Prohibited Content:** We will not publish photos taken in restricted areas, photos that identify individuals without their consent, content that is discriminatory or harassing, or images that encourage dangerous behavior.

+## 8. Finances & Cost Sharing
+- **General Rule:** Members are responsible for their own expenses, such as transportation, admission fees, and food.
+Some events may be partially subsidized.
+- **Pre-paid Events:** For events requiring pre-payment, we will provide a cost estimate and a clear cancellation policy in advance.
+- **Donations & Sponsorships:** The acceptance of donations or sponsorships will be reviewed by the organizers and reported transparently to all members.
+- **Equipment Purchases:** Purchases of shared equipment will be proposed by the organizers and approved at a club meeting.

+## 9. Meetings
+- **Schedule:** Mondays at 16:20 and 18:00 in Room S311.
+Agendas will be shared in advance.
+- **Minutes:** Key points, decisions, and action items will be recorded and shared with members.
+- **Decision-Making:**
+  - Important decisions will be made by consensus among the attending organizers.
+If a consensus cannot be reached, a majority vote will be held.
+- **Roles:**
+  - Examples include President, Vice President, Treasurer, Equipment Manager, PR Manager, Event Coordinator, and Safety Manager.

+## 10. Communication
+- **General:** We use Instagram and Teams/Email for regular announcements.
+Important information will be sent via Teams/Email.
+- **On-Site:** We use a designated group chat for communication during events.
+- **Unresponsive Members:** If a member does not arrive by the designated time and is unreachable, we may alter or cancel the activity for safety reasons.

+## 11. Harassment & Code of Conduct
+- We prohibit all forms of discrimination, harassment, threats, inappropriate physical contact, voyeurism, and stalking.
+- If you experience or witness any issues, please contact an organizer.
+We can connect you with university counseling services or other relevant authorities if needed.
+- **No Retaliation:** We have a zero-tolerance policy for retaliation against anyone who reports an issue or concern.

+## 12. Personal Information
+- We will be transparent about what personal information we collect, how long we store it, and who we share it with.
+We will not use it for any other purpose.
+- Access to contact lists and other personal data will be restricted to authorized members.
+We will promptly report and address any data breaches.

+## 13. Amending These Guidelines
+- Amendments will be proposed by the organizers and finalized after discussion at a club meeting.
+- Major changes will be announced in the README and on our communication channels, with a clear effective date.

 ---

-## Appendix A: Pre-Departure Safety Checklist
+## Appendix A: Pre-Trip Checklist
-- Confirm weather and weather warnings; prepare for heat stroke/cold weather prevention
+- Check the weather forecast and come prepared for hot or cold conditions.
-- Final confirmation of meeting location, time, and contact information
+- Confirm the meeting time, location, and contact information.
-- Confirm transportation routes/final departure times; check local rules (photography permitted/tripod use/flash)
-- Prepare spare batteries/memory cards/rain covers/lights/beverages/insurance documents, etc.
-- Confirm consent requirements for photography (people/facilities) and operational procedures
+- Plan your transportation and check the rules of your destination (e.g., photography, tripods, flashes).
+- Pack spare batteries, memory cards, a rain cover, a light, water, and your insurance card.
+- Confirm whether you need consent to photograph people or at certain locations.

-## Appendix B: SNS Posting Guidelines
+## Appendix B: Social Media Guidelines
-- Verify rights and privacy (obtain consent/mask personal information)
+- Respect privacy and copyright.
+Get consent and mask personal information.
-- Choose content that doesn't promote dangerous behavior
+- Do not post content that encourages dangerous behavior.
-- Consider adding location information only when necessary (detailed home and school locations are not recommended)
+- Be mindful of location data.
+We recommend not sharing specific addresses.